-This material was taught by Mako Nagasawa in July 2022 on Zoom, in three Sessions of two hours each.
+This material was taught by Mako Nagasawa in July 2024 on Zoom, in three sessions.

 Abortion Policy and Christian Social Ethics in the Post-Roe United States